 Do you have brittle nails?
 Give collagen a try.
-Up your intake by eating some of the foods I mentioned.
+Up your intake by eating some of the delicious foods I mentioned, like protein-packed chicken and sweet-tasting strawberries.
 Nail strength was a benefit seen in women who supplemented their collagen intake, and they found their nails to be less brittle after as little as 4 weeks.

 MORE FOODS WITH HEALTHY BENEFITS

 Now that you’re full of knowledge about the wonderful benefits of collagen, you’ll want to learn more about other terrific foods.
 Looking for more posts on beneficial foods?
 This list will teach you a lot!

 - 10 Amazing Benefits of Turmeric: More Than Just For Inflammation!